 In this article, you have learned about the comparative study of Standard SQL vs Legacy SQL BigQuery.
 This article also provided information on Google BigQuery, its key features, SQL, and the differences between Standard SQL BigQuery and Legacy SQL BigQuery in detail.
 For further information on BigQuery JSON Extract, BigQuery Create View Command, BigQuery Partition Tables, you can visit the former links.

-Hevo Data, a No-code Data Pipeline provides you with a consistent and reliable solution to manage data transfer between a variety of sources and a wide variety of Desired Destinations with a few clicks.
+Hevo Data, a No-code Data Pipeline, provides a consistent and reliable solution for managing data transfer between various sources and Desired Destinations with a few clicks.
+Sign up for Hevo’s 14-day free trial and experience seamless data migration.

 Sarthak Bhardwaj